NEW TRAVEL DEALS

 10 Must-See Movies Before Visiting Italy

-Here are a handful of brilliant movies made in Italy—enjoy at least three before your Italian vacation.
+Enjoy several movies, starring Italy before your vacation.
 Some celebrate food and romance.
 Others celebrate family and relationships.
-All of them are a love song to various Italian locales.
-The movie stars are like gems on a beautiful woman.
-They serve to highlight, but they’re not the central character—no one can outshine Italy.
+All are a love song to various Italian locales.
+The actors in these films highlight the story, but they’re really not the central characters—no one can outshine Italy.
 Make some popcorn, get inspired, and then make plans.

 Journey to Italy – 1954